Institute for STEM and Diversity Initiatives (formerly STEM Central Station)

-The STEM Station represents a definitive and intentional strategy to create and sustain an educational culture where STEM students, faculty and staff are engaged in learner-centered experiences that facilitate successful navigation through critical junctures in their educational and professional careers.
-The framework of the STEM Station is the concept of self-authorship.
+The STEM Station was created through partial support from the National Science Foundation through an I^3 grant in 2010.
+It represented a definitive and intentional strategy to create and sustain an educational culture where STEM students, faculty and staff are engaged in learner-centered experiences that facilitate successful navigation through critical junctures in their educational and professional careers.
+The theoretical framework of the STEM Station was the concept of self-authorship.

 Provost Office, Boise State University